 Rodents not only carry bacterial and viral diseases easily transmitted to humans but will attack and bite if you corner and trap them.
 Never attempt to capture a family of rodents with cages, boxes or traps.
 Also, never try to clean up rodent droppings and nesting material.
 Some people suffer allergic reactions to mice or rat droppings such as difficulty breathing, lip/tongue swelling and hives.

-Play It Safe and Call Critter Control in Tampa for All Your Rodent Problems
+Call Critter Control of Tampa for All Your Rodent Problems

 We remove all kinds of pests in your home and yard, perform contamination services and repair minor damage done by rodents, insects and other wild animals.
 Even if you suspect rodents are infesting your home or business, contact us today to have professional pest control technicians conduct an inspection of your premises.